DaimenM/unifor-site/README.md

 - Additional error handling and cleanup
 - Search bar [Ongoing]
 - Test all features (delete, edit, mass upload of articles) [Both]
+- Ask if the people have other things attached to wordpress (emails, external files, forms) as it might be lost in transfer to nextjs